NHS England (Midlands & Lancashire Commissioning Support Unit)

 MLCSU is responsible for delivering transformational commissioning functions in the NHS such as service re-design, market management, healthcare procurement, contract negotiation, information analysis and risk stratification.

 The majority of NHS England contracts they are engaged on are negotiated on a time spent basis.
-MLCSU approached TallyPro because they needed a robust, flexible tool to capture time spent by its staff in order to understand the cost of delivering its contracts.
+MLCSU approached TallyPro because they needed a robust, flexible time tracking software to capture time spent by its staff in order to understand the cost of delivering its contracts.

 The CSU required some 2,000 staff to complete weekly time sheets against over 700 projects/services.
 Staff are based at several main sites across the CSU but many are mobile, meaning they could be operating anywhere within the region.